 - Band/Athletic Boosters

 Sit down and create a chart of the organizations in your area.
 Try to identify all of them.
 This will be one of your most valuable documents, as you’ll soon discover board recruitment is essential.
 Board members are the heart of what you’ll do.
 They’ll provide the volunteers, financial resources, and the community contacts to make your idea go.
 I have sat on several different boards and I soon realized the value that they bring to the mission.
 Without them, you’ll have little chance of success.
-So create a chart with master groups similar to what I have above.
+Create a chart with master groups similar to what I have above.
 Then start to break the groupings down into the sources of potential board members.

 I can’t stress enough the importance of having a dozen members to start out with when you first meet.
 There will be a lot of tasks and input needed to make this idea go.
 In addition, they provide the energy and financial resources you’ll need to make this work.
 A typical participation rate is about 2/3.
 This means out of the 12 initial members, about 9 will actually participate and provide feedback to you on a regular schedule.
 Three members will bow out almost immediately or within a couple of meetings.
 Furthermore, you need the information above to keep searching for more board members.
 As some depart or lose interest, you’ll need others to replace them.
 Recruiting is a regular and persistence function of your duty, it pays off.
 You’ll discover that board recruitment will consume about 20% of your time in the first year alone.